-• To create a high quality environment with a new centre or focal point for the town, with consideration being given to a new public space and/or landmark building
+- To create a high quality environment with a new centre or focal point for the town. - To regenerate under-used brownfield land to the

-- To regenerate under-used brownfield land to the benefit of the town centre to achieve a high quality, sustainable, mixed-use development of high density. - To generate development value necessary to deliver the wider community and infrastructure benefits and improvements to Flitwick town centre, which would include a substantial contribution to the station and its environs.
+- benefit of the town centre to achieve a high quality, sustainable, mixed-use development of high density. - To generate development value necessary to help to deliver the wider community and infrastructure benefits and improvements to Flitwick town centre, which would include substantial improvements to the station and its environs.